 In 1971 operations were moved to the Birch-Stolec factory on the Ponswood Industrical Estate at St Leonard's-on-Sea (a mile or so from Hastings).
 Late amps often have "Birch-Stolec" inspection stamps on the preamp and power amp chassis.

 Vignettes of the factory from the Vox catalogue of 1971.
 For others, see this page.

 Foundation Basses remained in production until 1972.
-VSL went on for around a year thereafter, and then folded.
+VSL went on for a little while thereafter, and then folded.

 The easiest way to spot a VSL amp, control panel and serial number plate aside, is the silver (rather than gold) string round the box.

 Below, a register of surviving amps.
 As ever, if anyone knows of Foundation Basses that have not yet been included on this page, do let me know.

 Serial number 2432 - currently in France (?)

 In excellent condition, complete with its speaker cabinet, original cabinet cover, and chrome cradle.
 Note that the serial number plate still says "Vox Sound Equipment Limited".

 Thanks to Frode for the pictures.